19hours/sg-statutes/Accountants Act - AA2004.md

 #### Certificate of registration and record in Register of Public Accountants

+12.

-12\.—(1)  Upon a person being registered as a public accountant under this Part, the Registrar shall —(a) issue to him a certificate of registration; and
+—(1)  Upon a person being registered as a public accountant under this Part, the Registrar shall —

+(a)

+issue to him a certificate of registration; and

+(b)

-(b) record his name and relevant particulars in the Register of Public Accountants.
+record his name and relevant particulars in the Register of Public Accountants.

 (2)  A certificate of registration shall be issued in such form or manner as the Oversight Committee may determine.